 Customizing your election donut

-After you uploaded a dataset into Datawrapper and selected the election donut chart, you might want to work on its appearance.
+After you've uploaded a dataset into Datawrapper and selected the election donut chart, you might want to work on its appearance.
 Let us show you how to make changes to an election donut in three simple steps.

 One strength of the Datawrapper election chart is that you use the exact colors of the parties being presented, which is important make the results easier recognizable for users.
 A green party should be green, of course.

-In this last step you can select a preset layout and enable social sharing functions to spread your work.
-Click on " Publish"and you'll be directed to the "Publish & Embed" page.
+In this last step, we can select a preset layout and enable social sharing functions to spread your work.

-The best way to use a Datawrapper chart is by embedding it directly in your website.
+The best way to use a Datawrapper chart is by embedding it directly on your website.
 To do that, click the big blue button that says " Embed chart on website".
 Then, copy & paste the embed code snippet into your website or CMS.
 You can also download your chart as a PNG or PDF by upgrading to a paid Single or Team account.
 Click here for more information on the different pricing plans of Datawrapper.